MikeHeiber/Ising_OPV/README.md

 | Master | [![Coveralls Github branch](https://img.shields.io/coveralls/github/MikeHeiber/Ising_OPV/master.svg?style=for-the-badge)](https://coveralls.io/github/MikeHeiber/Ising_OPV?branch=master) |
 | Development | [![Coveralls Github branch](https://img.shields.io/coveralls/github/MikeHeiber/Ising_OPV/development.svg?style=for-the-badge)](https://coveralls.io/github/MikeHeiber/Ising_OPV?branch=development) |

-## Contact
+## Contributing

-If you would like to contribute to the development of this project or would like some help in using the tool for your research, please contact me (heiber@mailaps.org) to discuss a collaboration.
+If you would like to contribute to the development of this project, please see the [contributing instructions](./CONTRIBUTING.md).
+If you would like some help in using or customizing the tool for your research, please contact me (heiber@mailaps.org) to discuss a collaboration.
 You can check out my research using this tool and other work on [Researchgate](https://www.researchgate.net/profile/Michael_Heiber).

 ## Using Ising_OPV